chege4179/blogger/README.md

 2. Abiity to like a post
 3. Ability to comment on posts
 4. Follower and Following system
-5. ABility to view viewer counts on posts
+5. Ability to view viewer counts on posts
 6. CRUD operations on your posts

 ## Features to come